-This course provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure the health and well-being of each child in a group setting.
-Content includes roles and responsibilities of adults in meeting children's diverse needs, the promotion of healthy lifestyle practices, understanding common childhood illnesses and injuries, meeting NH Childcare Licensing standards, and planning nutritious meals that are appropriate for each child.
-Recognition and treatment of child abuse victims will also be addressed.
+This course focuses on the physical and psychological safety, health, and nutritional needs of children from birth to age 8 and how to meet children's needs in group settings.
+Topics include physical and mental health, standards and licensing guidelines, safe and healthy environments, preventing and responding to emergencies, child abuse and neglect, planning educational experiences, and partnering with families.
 Students will be required to complete 10 online health and safety training modules through the New Hampshire Health & Safety Training Program, which is mandated by the Child Care Licensing Bureau, in order to be eligible to work in any early childhood program.
 It should be noted that CPR and First Aid information is covered in this course; however, certification is NOT part of the course.
-Prerequisites: None